kaylaisnomyname/group7/README.md

  ### Data Collecting and Cleaning

  #### :large_orange_diamond: Bike Sharing Data
+ The Bike sharing data is downloaded from open data Toronto.

+ Features in dataset :
+ Trip Id,Trip  Duration,Start Station Id,Start Time,Start Station Name,End Station Id,End Time,End Station Name,Bike Id,User Type

+ #### Clean and Processed Data
+ Data in Bike Sharing need to be processed , so it can be used for the machine Learning , here is the step that we take using pandas  and jupyter notebook:
+ * Combine ALL CSV data
+ * Delete NA data
+ * Add new column Date , converted from Start Time
+ * Group data by Date to get counts_trips
+ * Group data by date and search unique value on Bikeid to get counts_bike
+ * Group data by date and sum trip duration to get trip duration
+ * Filter data with user type="Annual Member" and group by date to get  counts_member_annual
+ * Filter data with user type=" Casual Member" and group by date to get counts_member_casual
+ * Merge all of the grouping into one dataframe

+:inbox_tray: The full process can be seen on this [Bike_data_ETL.ipynb](https://github.com/kaylaisnomyname/group7/tree/main/Codes)   and the result can be seen on [Bike_data.csv](https://github.com/kaylaisnomyname/group7/tree/main/Resources)

  #### :large_orange_diamond:  Weather Data
  The Weather data is coming from two sources: the wonderground website and Meteostat.
 The data then  will be combined to  get more features on weather data.